-While the course has an emphasis on teaching in Years P-6 in the Queensland context, graduates from this course may choose to teach in other Australian or overseas jurisdictions using mutual recognition processes.
+While the course has an emphasis on teaching in Years P-6 in the Queensland context, graduates may choose to teach in other Australian or overseas jurisdictions using mutual recognition processes.

 A maximum of eight years is allowed to complete course requirements.